bmichotte/ProMotion-XLForm/README.md

 ## Usage

-`PM::XLFormScreen` include `PM::ScreenModule` so you'll have all ProMotion methods available.
+`PM::XLFormScreen` includes `PM::ScreenModule` so you'll have all the same ProMotion screen methods available.

-To create a form, create a new `PM::XLFormScreen` and implement `form_data`.
+To create a form screen, subclass `PM::XLFormScreen` and define a `form_data` method.

 ```ruby
 class TestFormScreen < PM::XLFormScreen